eloquent/phony/doc/index.md

 Add classes, interfaces, or traits.

-_Each type value can be either a class name, or an [ad hoc mock] definition._
+_Each value in `$types` can be either a string of class names delimited with `&` symbols, or an [ad hoc mock] definition, or an array containing either of the former._

 _See [Customizing the mock class]._